osism/release/notes/3.0.0/NOTES.md

 * Cgit is available as a new service
 * FRRouting is availalbe as a new service
 * OpenStack Xena is available and the new default release of OpenStack
+* mod_oauth2 can be used as another plugin in the Keystone image

 ## Removals